JolleJolles/pythutils/README.md

 Usage
 --------
-To use utility functions, e.g.:
+To use the various utility functions, e.g.:

     from pythutils.timeutils import clock
     from pythutils.fileutils import listfiles
     from pythutils.mathutils import points_to_angle
+    from pythutils.sysutils import isrpi